wp-plugins/wishpond-social-campaigns/readme.txt

 == Screenshots ==

+1. Campaign Report Page (w/Customer Intelligence)
-1. Creating a Social Offer within the Wordpress admin panel
+2. Creating a Social Offer within the Wordpress admin panel
-2. Previewing a Social Offer in the Wordpress admin panel
+3. Previewing a Social Offer in the Wordpress admin panel
-3. View and manage all of your Social Campaigns within the Wordpress admin panel
+4. View and manage all of your Social Campaigns within the Wordpress admin panel
-4. A Social Offer live on a Wordpress site
+5. A Social Offer live on a Wordpress site
-5. A Social Sweepstakes live on a Wordpress site
+6. A Social Sweepstakes live on a Wordpress site
-6. A Social Sweepstakes live on a Wordpress site (using the widget functionality to display in the side bar)
+7. A Social Sweepstakes live on a Wordpress site (using the widget functionality to display in the side bar)
-7. A Social Offer live on a Wordpress site (using the widget functionality to display in the side bar)
+8. A Social Offer live on a Wordpress site (using the widget functionality to display in the side bar)

 == Changelog ==